What REALLY Happens if You Don't File Your Taxes

 There is one situation where not filing on time isn’t completely bad news.
 If you owe $0 (that’s zero dollars) in taxes or if you are owed a refund, you are not required to file your taxes.
 If you do file late, there is no penalty.

 Isn’t that great?
 Except, if you are owed a refund and don’t file within three years of the associated tax date, the IRS gets to keep it.
-So you don’t have to rush, but if you want your refund, you might as well do it.
+So you don’t have to rush, but if you want your refund, you might as well file sooner rather than later.
 At least you have three years, but you won’t get paid any interest.

 Important Distinction